GpSinghJadon/mysql-backup-and-copy-data/README.md

-# mysql-backup-and-copy-data
+When table size increases, querying time gradually increases though you can do heavy indexing for optimizing the query performance but this again consumes a lot of space and also requires good knowledge.
-Shell script can be used to backup an old table and create a new table with same schema, you can also copy some data from old table to new one.
+You can use this script in this case, this is to automate the process of renaming the existing table and creating a new table with the same defination.